anvk/Events.js/README.md

 ## Release History

+* 2014-08-25   v0.1.3   Fixed infinite loop error when invoking once().
+Ensured once() and on() are triggered the right number of times.
 * 2014-07-25   v0.1.2   Better error handling on some methods.
 Added more comprehensive tests.
 * 2014-07-22   v0.1.1   Added tests.
 Refactored library to work based on tokens assigned to each listener
 * 2014-07-21   v0.1.0   First working version of a library based on the Abdul's work

 ## License
 The MIT License (MIT)